Glossary

 - Fluoroelastomer

-The Mapa Professional multi-layer technology creates an especially supple fluoroelastomer glove, with high chemical resistance.
+The Mapa Professional multi-layer technology creates an especially supple <link typo3 glossary-faq>fluoroelastomer glove, with high chemical resistance.

 Beware: fluroelastomer is not recommended for prolonged contact with ketones, organic acids and acetates